 Here’s what you need to know.
 Cleanroom construction factors a number of variables.
-In this post, we’ll outline the structural requirements and basic components of an medical-grade space.
+In this post, we’ll outline the structural requirements and basic components of a medical-grade space.
 You’ll also find information about taking the next step if you’re interested in upgrading, building, or retrofitting an existing cannabis manufacturing facility.

 Structural Design for Medical Cannabis Cleanrooms

-In the above graphic, the potential ratio and floor sizes of the flower rooms are under represented.
+In the above graphic, the potential ratio and floor sizes of the flower rooms are under-represented.
 Flowering rooms may exceed thousands of sq. ft.
-Modular cleanroom design allows unlimted expansion and partitions for various stages of processing, strains, and plant cycles.
+Modular cleanroom design allows unlimited expansion and partitions for various stages of processing, strains, and plant cycles.
 Mother, clone, and flower rooms flourish when temperature and humidity are maintained independently with task-specific engineering controls.

 Walls and Ceiling Heights

 Cannabis Cleanroom Installations

 Independent construction of modular cleanroom components allows the removal of grow room walls or individual panels without disturbing adjacent panels, flooring, or ceiling systems.
 Quick disassembly and the ability to relocate grow rooms lowers the cost of adapting existing facilities.
 Downtime and disruption of adjacent workspaces or grow rooms is minimal.
 Parallel, non-destructive builds reduce overall build time and mitigate intrusive noise, particulate, or foot traffic of traditional construction activities.
-The flexibility of modular designs allow the retrofitting new structures around previously existing HVAC, electrical, and production systems.
+The flexibility of modular designs allows the retrofitting of new structures around previously existing HVAC, electrical, and production systems.

 Tax Advantages of Modular Cannabis Cleanrooms

 Conventional building construction uses a depreciation schedule of 39 years, while modular construction is depreciated over 7 years.
 Temporary structures decrease tax burdens and offer a faster return on investment.
 The entire structure is a depreciable asset.
 The write-off-speed is an enormous benefit, given the current tax implications and rapid growth of the cannabis industry.

 The Bureau of Cannabis prioritizes a hefty increase in regulations for cannabis cultivation.
 Partitioned dividing walls allow clear and clean separation between seedling, growing or processing spaces.

 (A) Canopy area(s) (which contain mature plants, at any point in time) including aggregate footage